deepakkumar1984/SuperchargedArray/README.md

 Selecting 100% of CPU processing, With Parallel Thread Time (in ms): 6420

-The .NET standard loop takes about 22 seconds, whereas with 100% CPU usage its 6 sec which is one-fourth of time taken.
+The .NET standard loop takes about 22 seconds, whereas with 100% CPU parallel approach using ArrayExtension it finishes off in 6 sec which is one-fourth of time taken.
 But for long running process using full CPU is not ideal.
-With accelerated approach, which internally uses SIMD (Single Instruction Multiple Data), you can achive greater speed without using 100% of the hardware.
-But you can always finetune to use 100% of the hardware and achive ultimate speed.
+With ArrayExtension.Accelerated, which internally uses SIMD (Single Instruction Multiple Data), you can achive greater speed without using 100% of the hardware.
+But you can always fine-tune to use 100% of the hardware and achieve ultimate speed.